 Lord Julius: Baskin, my lad!
 Come in.
 Whatever it is, I'm against it.
 Unless I'm for it, in which case the tie goes to the runner.

 - Shortly after the Black Cat was introduced, Spider-Man tracked her down ... and discovered she had an insane romantic fixation on him.
 It turned out a few issues later that she'd realized he was about to catch her and set that up as a cover to get herself locked in a mental hospital rather than prison, as the hospital was easier to escape.
 But then she found herself obsessing about Spidey for real....

-- Tom O'bedlam hides his Obi Wan mentor role behind a facade of raving lunacy.
+- The Invisibles: Tom O'bedlam hides his Obi Wan mentor role behind a facade of raving lunacy.

 - Prof. Bartap from German comic Nick Knatterton, to fool some gangsters who wanted to get their hands on his latest invention, a shaving foam which is also a very effective explosive.
 "Goodbye, you dummyheads!"

 - In Harry Potter and the Methods of Rationality, Dumbledore is widely believed to be using this.
 It's effective nevertheless, as it not only gives him an excuse to do whatever he wants, it's also impossible to tell the difference between when he's just keeping up the act and when he's executing some brilliant, secret plan right under your nose.